 The evaluator must ensure that the ST includes the following statement attesting that virtual network traffic is visible only to VMs configured to be on that virtual network:

 Traffic traversing a virtual network is visible only to Guest VMs that are configured by an Administrator to be members of that virtual network.
-There are no known design or implementation flaws that permit the virtual networking configuration to be bypassed or defeated, or for data to be transferred through undocumented mechanisms.
+There are no design or implementation flaws that permit the virtual networking configuration to be bypassed or defeated, or for data to be transferred through undocumented mechanisms.
 This claim does not apply to covert channels or architectural side-channels.

 FDP_RIP_EXT.1 Residual information in memory